anavarro9731/soap/src/setup.md

 #### Creating an Azure Service Principal
 To obtain  az-clientid, az-tenantid, az-clientsecret values you will need to create a service principal login.
-You will need to do this from the Azure CloudShell as global admin for the right permissions.
-Once logged into shell.azure.com as global admin run:
+You will need to do this from the Azure CloudShell as global admin for the right permissions and Once logged into shell.azure.com as global admin run:
 ```
- az ad sp create-for-rbac --name ServicePrincipalName
+ az ad sp create-for-rbac --name SoapServicePrincipal
+ make sure you are on the right subscription before running the command if not, change it first!
+ az account list
+ az account set -s "SubscriptionNameOrIdHere"
 ```
 See [here](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest) for details